 Where to stay?

-District 1 – backpackers district.
+District 1 – the backpackers district of Ho Chi Minh.
 We tried various places in the lower price ranges and were not very impressed with the quality.
 For a private room BetterU Charming Room & Juice Bar is a good option (double room: $23).

 Where to eat?

 Numerous options, from home cooked Vietnamese to all kinds of Western food, from super cheap to a little too pricey, from fully prepared for you to cook-it-yourself, from the coziest atmospheres to bare walls to stare at.
-You pick it.
-Some recommendations:
+You pick.

 @ Food market at September 23 Park (Pham Ngu Lao street, near Ben Thanh market).
 It’s just in the weekends.
 The food stalls prepare a variety of small dishes to try.